KevinOchs/ROS_hexapod/README.md

 ## 1. Documentation

 This is my implementation of a hexapod functioning in the ROS framework.
 It is still very much a work in progress and I am still actively developing it.
 Its current capabilities are up to 2D mapping its environment.
-Full navigation stack compliance will be pushed up in mid-May 2015.
+Full navigation stack compliance will be pushed up in mid-June 2015.

 Gait style is a simple sinusoidal tripod gait.
 I chose it due to its simplicity and smooth transitions between steps.